CodingItWrong/outsidein.dev/docs/vue/6-writing-data.md

 ## Stepping Back Up

 We'll circle back to test-drive edge case functionality to the form later.
-But now that we have completed the functionaity the E2E test drove us to, let's step back up to the E2E test to see what functionality we need to implement next.
+But now that we have completed the functionality the E2E test drove us to, let's step back up to the E2E test to see what functionality we need to implement next.
 Rerun the E2E test and see the following failure after a few seconds:

 ```sh
 > CypressError: Timed out retrying: cy.wait() timed out waiting 5000ms for the